AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/getting-access-to-aem-in-cloud/creating-production-programs.md

 If at any time you need to switch to another program or return to the overview page to create another program, click on your program name in the top-left of the screen to reveal the **Navigate to** option.

 ![Navigate to](assets/create-program-a1.png)

+>[!NOTE]
+>
+>Unlike a [sandbox program,](introduction-sandbox-programs.md#auto-creation) a production program will require the user in the appropriate Cloud Manager role to create the project and add an environment through the self-service UI.